 Both work!
 Some people start one way and eventually end up doing it the other way too.
 Every person that uses the symbolic method to read will ultimately develop psychic or intuitive ability too.
 It just happens naturally over time.
 In fact, learning and practicing the symbolic method of reading tarot cards is perhaps one of the safest ways to open up your natural inborn psychic abilities.

 I think it’s important for people to realize that a box of tarot cards is not “magic.”
 The cards themselves don’t do anything.
-It’s the reader’s interpretation of the cards that determines how a reading/session goes.
+It’s the reader’s interpretation of the cards that determine how a reading/session goes.
 How they interpret those symbols, that’s what creates the “magic” that people so often feel when they get an excellent and useful tarot session.

 How to Learn Tarot Symbols